syseleven/syseleven-exporter/charts/syseleven-exporter-chart/README.md

 ### Prometheus

-If you want an [Prometheus ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#servicemonitor) you can use the `prometheus.serviceMonitor.enabled` flag, which is false by default.
+If you want a [Prometheus ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#servicemonitor) you can use the `prometheus.serviceMonitor.enabled` flag, which is false by default.
 The default `serviceMonitor.interval` is 10 minutes, since the API is only polled once per hour by the exporter pod.

 ```bash
 prometheus.serviceMonitor.enabled